gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * Add a working example of self signed web cert in examples/ca-self.
+   Create ca-certs (./make-ca) then generate new web cert signed by that ca.
+   (sslm-mgr -renew; sslm-mgr -roll)

  * It seems letsencrypt dns-01 challenge may not always use the apex domain's authoritative servers or perhaps their (secondary) checks might lag more.
    At least it seems that way lately.